 The potential cost of insurance is tied to the type of insurance that you purchase.
 There are two major categories: open coverage and single coverage.

 Do you import and export items frequently?
 If so, open coverage might be a good option.
 With this option, you pay premiums annually, and the coverage extends to several shipments traveling at one time, depending on the policy details.
-Open coverage policies provide coverage until the plan is terminated, with most companies reviewing them annually.
-This is a good option for large-volume shippers that find purchasing single-coverage policies inefficient and need a more cost-effective option.
+Open coverage policies provide coverage until the plan is terminated, with most companies reviewing and renewing them annually.
+This is a good option for large-volume shippers that find purchasing single-coverage policies inefficient and need a more cost-effective process.

 Do you ship freight infrequently?
 If so, single coverage might be the best option.
 For example, if you’re a small-business owner who ships occasionally and needs coverage from departure to arrival, single coverage is a good choice.